 CULTURAL INFORMATICS AND COMMUNICATION

-The Master’s Program in “Cultural Informatics and Communication” aims to train highly specialized scientists and researchers in the applications of Informatics in the fields of Culture, Museology, and Audiovisual Arts.
+The Prograduate Programme (or MSc) in “Cultural Informatics and Communication” aims to train scientists and researchers highly qualified in the applications of Informatics to the fields of Culture, Museology and Audiovisual Arts.

 IDENTITY

-The structure of the curriculum combines the three pillars of theoretical thinking in the humanities and social sciences, computer science and technology, and creative design.
+The Prograduate Programme design combines the three pillars of theoretical thinking in humanities and social studies, information science and technology as well as in creative design.

-Within this framework, the program provides the theoretical and methodological background that supports the utilization of contemporary thinking and practices for the creation of specific cultural products and goods, whether they are individual digital and/or audiovisual works or more complex exhibition environments.
+Within this context, it provides the theoretical and methodological background that supports the use of contemporary thinking and practices in generating specific cultural products and goods, whether they are individual digital and/or audiovisual works or more complex exhibition environments.

-The Master’s program aims to provide specialized knowledge and skills to students so that they can meet the needs of society and the economy.
+The Prograduate Programme aims to provide students with specialised knowledge and skills so to enable them to respond to the needs of society and economy.

-The high academic quality of the educational process is ensured by the highly specialized teaching staff, the student-centered approach, and the adoption of new teaching, research, and creative methods.
-This combination ensures a framework of interaction with the job market in full alignment with the most contemporary national and international requirements.
+High academic quality in the educational process is ensured by a combination of highly qualified teaching staff, a student-centered approach and the adoption of new methods of teaching, research and creation.
+This combination ensures a context of interaction with the labour market which is in full compliance with the latest national and international requirements.

 puRPOSE

-During their studies in the Master’s Program in “Cultural Informatics and Communication,” graduates acquire knowledge and experience that allow them to pursue professional opportunities in a variety of sectors within the Cultural and Creative Industries.
-These sectors, according to the study directions, are as follows:
+During their studies in the Prograduate Programme in “Cultural Informatics and Communication”, graduates acquire knowledge and experience that allow them to find a career in a variety of fields, such as in Cultural & Creative Industries.
+These sectors in the field of study are as follows:

 Museology

-Graduates specializing in “Museology” can work in museums and other related public and private organizations involved in the management of cultural heritage and contemporary cultural production in dialogue with societal needs.
-Specifically, they can design and implement exhibitions covering a wide range of themes including cultural, social, historical, environmental, and others, creating experiences that combine the use of physical objects with audiovisual media and modern emerging digital technologies.
-Additionally, graduates may work in public or private enterprises producing products for the promotion and social utilization of cultural heritage.
-They can also work as researchers in private and public organizations conducting various studies on the organization and management of cultural heritage, as well as in universities pursuing doctoral dissertations or participating in other research projects.
+Graduates of the specialisation “Museology” can work in museums and other related public and private organisations that deal with the management of cultural heritage and contemporary cultural production that are in dialogue with the needs of society.
+More specifically, graduates can design and implement exhibitions on a wide range of topics covering cultural, social, historical, environmental and other issues, thus creating experiences that combine the use of physical objects with audiovisual media and contemporary emerging digital technologies.
+Graduates may also work in public or private companies that produce products to promote and implement social cultural heritage.
+Graduates can also work as researchers in private and public organisations, carrying out a variety of research projects on the organisation and management of cultural heritage, and on universities, while working on Ph.D. dissertations or participating in other research projects.

 Culture and Documentary Production

-Graduates specializing in “Culture and Documentary Film Production” can immediately work in the audiovisual industry, particularly in the field of documentaries and recording films, either as freelance cinematographers (screenwriters, directors) or in a production company within the same field, television channel, or digital platform as directors, editors, cinematographers, or screenwriters.
-Graduates of the “Culture and Documentary Film Production” specialization are currently working in their own productions or in companies such as Vice, ERT, News 24/7, RIK Cyprus, among others.
-They can also work as researchers in private and public organizations conducting various audiovisual studies and in universities pursuing doctoral dissertations.
+Graduates of the specialization “Culture and Documentary Film Production” can immediately work in the audiovisual industry and, more specifically, in the field of documentaries and documentary films either as freelance filmmakers (scriptwriters, directors) or in a production company of the same field or a TV channel or digital platform as directors, editors, cameramen, scriptwriters.
+The graduates of this specialisation are currently working in their own productions or in companies such as Vice, ERT (Greece), News 24/7, RIK Cyprus, etc. They can also work as researchers in private and public organisations, carrying out a variety of audiovisual studies and at universities, working on a Ph.D. dissertation.

 DCTC

-The Master’s Program in “Cultural Informatics and Communication” is one of the postgraduate programs offered by the Department of Cultural Technology and Communication.
-For the past 23 years, the Department has been fostering a fruitful interaction between the knowledge domains of information technologies of culture and communication, building a dynamic profile and establishing an autonomous and recognized interdisciplinary identity in our country.
+The Prograduate Programme (or MSc) in “Cultural Informatics and Communication” is one of the postgraduate programmes of the Department of Cultural Technology and Communication.
+For 23 years now, the Department has been bringing together the fields of cultural information and communication technologies, thus building a dynamic profile and creating an autonomous and recognized interdisciplinary identity in our country (i.e. Greece).